threefoldfoundation/www_threefold_io/content/people/ahmed_thabet/index.md

         websites: https://threefold.tech,
     }
 ---

-I believe that life is a chance for a soul to grow and for me programming is one of my means towards this growth.
-I want to build beautiful applications that don't productize the user or invade their privacy.
-Giving users their freedom back and assure them complete control over their data.
-What I've seen at ThreeFold being part on the team for 4+ years is a lot of great values I'd like to see evolving in this world.
-I'm mainly involved in the development user-facing technologies e.g SDK, wikis, websites, and infrastructure setup at Threefold.
+ I lead the development of the Threefold Grid.I want to build beautiful applications that don't productize the users or invade their privacy.